Firefly – A Full Spectral Fitting Code

 - Download the Firefly code, readme and ancillary files from the dedicated GitHub repository or as a zipped file.
 The repository includes M11 and MaStar stellar population templates.

 2. Galaxy products

 - DEEP2 – DEEP2 spectra was fitted in a similar way to SDSS DR12.
-Derived parameters and information can be found in the DEEP2 fits file (340 Mb) and accompanying README file, but also through the University of Portsmouth Globus Endpoint, see instructions below.
+Derived parameters and information can be found in the DEEP2 fits file (340 Mb) and accompanying README file.